Various Practices That Can Trigger A Medicaid Fraud Investigation For Healthcare Providers and Recipients

-Your practice might have come under the law enforcement radar in many ways.
-Once a NY practice is flagged, an investigation will begin and it can continue for months or even years.
-In many cases investigation targets don’t even know that they are being watched.
-The agents will review your billing records, subpoena your bank records, speak with your patients or employees.
-Often, undercover agents would come in to your office hoping that you would conduct some illegal transaction with them.
-On some occasions, agents may simply raid your office and seize your files and computers.
+Your practice or health care facilities might have come under the law enforcement radar in many ways.
+Once a NY practice is flagged, an investigation will begin, and it can continue for months or even years.
+In many cases, investigation targets don’t even know that they are being watched.
+An agent conducts investigations by reviewing your billing records, subpoenaing your bank records, and speaking with your patients or employees.
+Oftentimes, undercover Medicaid fraud investigators can come into your office hoping that you will conduct a criminal offense by performing an illegal transaction with them.
+Medicaid fraud investigators may simply raid your office and seize your files and computers on some occasions.

-What Should You Do If You Are Under Investigation?
+What Should You Do If You Are Under a Medicaid Fraud Investigation?

-When you realize that you are subject to a government investigation, talk to a fraud defense lawyer before talking to the investigators!
+When you realize that you are subject to a government fraud investigation, talk to a qualified Medicaid fraud attorney or fraud defense lawyer before talking to a Medicaid fraud investigator!
 If you are under investigation, the “do-it-yourself” approach is wrong.
-How the case in handled in the early stage often determines the outcome, including the likelihood of whether criminal charges are filed against you.
-That is why a consultation with a NY Medicaid fraud lawyer is absolutely critical before you discuss anything with the investigators.
+How the Medicaid fraud investigation case is handled in the early stages often determines the legal consequences, including whether criminal charges are filed against you.
+That is why a consultation with an experienced Medicaid fraud attorney is critical before discussing anything with the Medicaid fraud investigator.

-If you are a healthcare practitioner targeted by an investigation, you should never do the following:
+If you are a healthcare practitioner targeted by a fraud investigation, you should never do the following: